The translation of this document is outdated.

 in which a short outline of draft content, justification for the

-entrepreneurship environment in the local government territory,
+environment in the local government territory, administrative

-administrative procedures and consultations with private persons
+procedures and consultations with private individuals are

-are provided.
+provided.

 In drawing up draft binding regulations regarding local

-an explanatory memorandum.
+explanatory memorandum.

 An explanatory memorandum shall not be appended to draft